-Service type outlet-hours worked (paid staff), total hours NNNNN
+Service type outlet-paid staff hours worked, total hours NNNNN

-In the Disability Services National Minimum Data Set (DS NMDS), this refers to hours worked by paid staff refers to the actual total hours worked by all paid staff for a service type outlet, not full-time equivalents or rostered weekly hours.
-It includes hours worked by paid staff on behalf of the service type outlet both directly delivered to service users, and indirectly to service users (e.g. indirect hours such as related committee meetings).
+In the Disability Services National Minimum Data Set (DS NMDS), hours worked by paid staff refers to the actual total hours worked by all paid staff for a service type outlet, not full-time equivalents or rostered weekly hours.
+It includes hours worked by paid staff on behalf of the service type outlet both directly delivered to service users, and indirectly to service users (for example, indirect hours such as related committee meetings).